Andrii-Radyhin/OCR-Water-Meter/README.md

 # Intenship-Description-Task-1
 As task not contain dataset, i suggest to use kaggle [water meter dataset.](https://www.kaggle.com/datasets/tapakah68/yandextoloka-water-meters-dataset)

+P.S.
+Because of not simple install (and by reason of saving time to check all solutions) of some [packages](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) there is no .py files.
+Programm can be tested step by step with notebooks. .zip archive conatins requirements.txt, but pipreqs can not detect detectron2 and it's may not work with pip also.

 ## OCR task consists of 3 steps:
 1) Semantic segmentation model to allocate the numbers of the water meter and then crop it.
 2) OCR model to predict exact numbers on the cropped image.